 Strasbourg Office of Tourism (information on all the things to see and do in Strasbourg)

 Security – Since a bomb threat in the year 2000, the Strasbourg Christmas Markets festival has been under reinforced security.
-[Editor’s note: In 2017, there were security entry check points requiring a search of luggage and bags, and armed police and soldiers patrolled the streets.]
-On the evening of December 14, 2018, a man attacked people on the city center streets near the markets with a gun and knife, killing 5 and injuring 11.
-As a result, the Strasbourg Christmas Markets were closed for a day and re-opened with additional security measures, including shorter hours, limited tram service and closed bridges.
+[Editor’s note: In 2017, there were security entry check points requiring a search of luggage and bags, and armed police and soldiers patrolled the streets.
+Despite the vigilance, tragedy occurred on the evening of December 14, 2018, when a man attacked people on the city center streets near the markets with a gun and knife, killing 5 and injuring 11.
+As a result, the markets were closed for a day and re-opened with additional security measures, including shorter hours, limited tram service and closed bridges.
+Find visitor safety tips → here ]

 Wikipedia: Strasbourg Cathedral, St Thomas’ Church, Palais Rohan